varnish/Varnish-Book/varnish_book.rst

    ..
       If you have some regular-expression experience, must of the overview in `Appendix E: Regular-Expressions in Varnish`_ will not be new.
       Even if this is the case, please glance over it anyway.
-      Although you may be aware of the basic meaning of certain metacharacters, perhaps some of the ways of thinking at regular-expressions will be new for you.
+      Although you may be aware of the basic meaning of certain meta-characters, perhaps some of the ways of thinking at regular-expressions will be new for you.

 .. raw:: pdf